jonatanvicente/docker-k8s-training/quizzes/quiz_9.md

 **9. Why is structured logging recommended?**
 a) It reduces CPU usage
-b) Easier parsing, filtering, and correlation of logs
+b) It automatically triggers alerts
-c) It automatically triggers alerts
+c) Easier parsing, filtering, and correlation of logs
 d) It replaces metrics collection

 <details>
   <summary>Solution</summary>
-- b) Easier parsing, filtering, and correlation of logs
+- c) Easier parsing, filtering, and correlation of logs
 </details>

 ---

 **10. What is a best practice for metrics-driven alerting?**
-a) Send alerts for every minor fluctuation
+a) Define thresholds and tune alerts to avoid alert fatigue
-b) Define thresholds and tune alerts to avoid alert fatigue
+b) Send alerts for every minor fluctuation
 c) Store metrics only in containers
 d) Ignore cluster-level metrics

 <details>
   <summary>Solution</summary>
-- b) Define thresholds and tune alerts to avoid alert fatigue
+- a) Define thresholds and tune alerts to avoid alert fatigue
 </details>